 In accordance with the company law of the PRC, a domestic enterprise is required to provide statutory reserves of at least 10% of its annual after-tax profit until such reserve has reached 50% of its respective registered capital based on the enterprise's PRC statutory accounts.
-A domestic enterprise is also required to provide discretionary surplus reserve, at the discretion of the Board of Directors, from the profits determined in accordance with the enterprise's PRC statutory accounts.
+A domestic enterprise is also required to provide discretionary surplus reserve, at the discretion of the board of directors, from the profits determined in accordance with the enterprise's PRC statutory accounts.
 The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
-The Company's PRC subsidiaries were established as domestic invested enterprises and therefore were subject to the above-mentioned restrictions on distributable profits.
+The Company's PRC subsidiaries were established as domestic enterprises and therefore are subject to the above-mentioned restrictions on distributable profits.

-During the three months ended March 31, 2019 and 2018, no appropriation to statutory reserves was made because the PRC subsidiaries had substantial losses during such periods.
+During the three months ended March 31, 2020 and 2019, no appropriation to statutory reserves was made because the PRC subsidiaries had substantial losses during these periods.